Almac sees profits increase by 30% as company enjoys record year

 “2013 was an exciting year for us with a major jobs boost in Craigavon as we completed a non-GMP drug development facility and expanded our manufacturing capabilities, announced a £13m investment in cancer research projects with Queen’s University and signed a $9m deal with Genomic Health securing the rights to further develop and commericalise our breast cancer test.

-“We have continued to invest in research and development and capital programs and this year is set to be another successful one both at our headquarters in Craigavon and globally, following the opening of our new offices in Asia, and looking ahead to the launch of our new facility in Singapore early next year.”
+“We have continued to invest in research and development and capital programmes and this year is set to be another successful one both at our headquarters in Craigavon and globally, following the opening of our new offices in Asia, and looking ahead to the launch of our new facility in Singapore early next year.”